Benanke plans to print more money to buy mortgages

 Dudley, a federal reserve governor, is expecting triple the number of REO in 2012 as compared to 2010.
 That’s huge!
 If they do take back 1.8 million homes, what are they going to do with them?
 With sales rates being 18% below their 10-year average, they will be owning houses for a decade if they don’t flood the market with REO.

 Potential first-time buyers are particularly hurt by tightened credit, Bernanke’s paper said.
 Lenders are avoiding making risky loans for government programs on concerns that Fannie Mae and Freddie Mac may force them to repurchase the debt if there’s an underwriting error or delinquencies will prove costly for servicing departments.
+Not to mention the fact that if they fail to repay debts, companies like moorcroft debt recovery company will have to siphon money out of them.

 Only about 85 percent of lenders are offering loans eligible for guarantees by Fannie Mae and Freddie Mac, which were seized by the government in 2008, to borrowers with 680 credit scores and 10 percent down payments, according to LoanSifter Inc. data cited by the study.
 Fewer than 50 percent are making loans in the companies’ lowest credit tier, the Fed’s Duke said last week.